nodejs/node/doc/api/http2.md

 ## Note on `:authority` and `host`

 HTTP/2 requires requests to have either the `:authority` pseudo-header or the `host` header.
-Using `:authority` should be preferred when constructing an HTTP/2 request directly, and `host` should be preferred when converting from HTTP/1 (in proxies, for instance).
+Prefer `:authority` when constructing an HTTP/2 request directly, and `host` when converting from HTTP/1 (in proxies, for instance).

-Historically, Node.js required all requests to have the `:authority` pseudo-header and rejected requests with the `host` header present.
-This has been corrected; the `host` header is now allowed, and the only requirement is for either `host` or `:authority` to be present (or both).
-The same validations from `:authority` extend to `host`.

-The compatibility API falls back to `host` if `:authority` is not present, see [`request.authority`][].
+The compatibility API falls back to `host` if `:authority` is not present.
+See [`request.authority`][] for more information.
 However, if you don't use the compatibility API (or use `req.headers` directly), you need to implement any fall-back behaviour yourself.

 [ALPN Protocol ID]: https://www.iana.org/assignments/tls-extensiontype-values/tls-extensiontype-values.xhtml#alpn-protocol-ids
 [ALPN negotiation]: #http2_alpn_negotiation